RichardKnop/amazonetes/README.md

 # amazonetes

+This repository is a *work in progress*, please use it on your own risk.

 This repository provides an opinionated Terraform module to deploy a Kubernetes cluster on AWS using CoreOS.

 It creates an etcd cluster and private docker registry with S3 storage backend, sets up a private Route53 DNS and then creates Kubernetes master and worker nodes.
 All internal traffic is encrypted using self signed certificates.